adaptyteam/adapty-docs/versioned_docs/version-2.0/general.md

 ## 7. Test devices

-Specify which devices will be used for testing so they can receive immediate updates for paywall or placement changes without delays caused by caching.
+Specify the devices to be used for testing to ensure they get instant updates for paywall or placement changes, bypassing any caching delays.
+For more information, see [Testing devices](test-devices).

 ## 8. Delete the app